 Thanks to Apple Pay, we can already use biometric technology in our payment experience.
 To confirm your transaction with Apple Pay, all the user needs to do is place their fingerprint on the home button of their iPhone.
 This is great and all, but what if we didn’t need to use the phone at all?

-A company named Biyo Wallet, is attempting to remove the “device” from the transaction experience.
+A company named Biyo Wallet, was attempting to remove the “device” from the transaction experience.
 Biyo provides a service where customer’s can scan the palms of their hands into the Biyo system.
 Once scanned, they can securely store information in the system.
 There’s no need for a wallet, cash, or receipts.

 All information can be easily accessed using the Biyo app online or on your phone.
 To make a purchase at a Biyo compatible store, all the customer needs to do is scan their palm print on the Biyo device.